osawa-naotaka/unisearch/README.en.md

 - Exact Match Search

-To perform an exact match search, enclose the search string in double quotation marks, such as “search string“.
+To perform an exact match search, enclose the search string in double quotation marks, such as "search string".
 If a space is included within the double quotation marks, an exact match search is performed including the space.
 The inside of a double quotation mark accepts an escape sequence.
-To add a double quotation mark itself to the search string, type \”.
+To add a double quotation mark itself to the search string, type \".

 - and search